Osteomyelitis

 Antibiotics

-For acute hematogenous osteomyelitis,
+For acute osteomyelitis,1).

-For chronic osteomyelitis
+For chronic osteomyelitis2).

 Surgery

 If any constitutional findings (eg, fever, malaise, weight loss) persist or if large areas of bone are destroyed, necrotic tissue is debrided surgically.
 Surgery may also be needed to drain coexisting paravertebral or epidural abscesses or to stabilize the spine to prevent injury.
 Skin or pedicle grafts may be needed to close large surgical defects.
 Broad-spectrum antibiotics should be continued for > 3 weeks after surgery.
-Long-term antibiotic therapy may be needed.
+Long-term antibiotic therapy may be needed (3).

 Key Points